 HCP Subjects undergo many behavioral tests that are part of the NIH Toolbox battery and several Non-Toolbox behavioral measures.
-The Q2 data release includes behavioral measures for Q1 and Q2 subjects for the following domains (detailed descriptions of these measures can be found in Behavioral and individual difference measures details).
+Behavioral measures are collected for the following domains (detailed descriptions of these measures can be found in Behavioral and individual difference measures details).